-Most aircraft engines are air-cooled, this saves weight, coolant, complexity, more hoses and increases reliability.
-But air-cooled engines also have their own set of peculiarities.
+Most aircraft engines are air cooled as this saves weight, no coolant, reduces complexity, less hoses and increases reliability.
+But air cooled engines also have their own set of peculiarities.
 They need to be kept within certain temperature limits or else the cylinder heads may crack.
-With liquid cooled engines the temperature and air flow is much less of a problem.
+With liquid cooled engines temperature changes and air flow is much less of a problem.

 Before you begin to create you own baffles for your engine it really pays to go around and look at other similar aircraft engine installations.
 This may take some time but will give you ideas on how to do it, and while your at it: make lots of photo's for reference later on.

-This will be of great help later, possibley years later, when you are working on your own baffles trying to get them installed.
+This will be of great help later on, possibly years, when you are working on your own baffles trying to get them installed.

 Use the aviation cutters, or your preferred cutting method, to cut out the baffles and make sure to stay outside of the lines.
 The easiest way is to start with the four side baffles, they should fit the cylinder heads and form the basis.
-Make sure they get a good fit around the cylinder head covers, using a rotary file in a drill works perfectly.
+Make sure they get a good fit around the cylinder head covers, using a rotary file in a drill works perfectly for this job.

 You will need to use a vise and bending blocks to precisely form each and every bend, make sure to use a large bend radius or else you may risk a crack later on.
 At each intersection of the bend drill a stress relief hole.